hashicorp/terraform-provider-kubernetes/website/docs/r/service.html.markdown

 * `metadata` - (Required) Standard service's metadata.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata)
 * `spec` - (Required) Spec defines the behavior of a service.
 [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status)
+* `wait_for_load_balancer` - (Optional) Terraform will wait for the load balancer to have at least 1 endpoint before considering the resource created.
+Defaults to `true`.

 ## Nested Blocks